- Home

 Side effects of targeted therapy

-Ask your doctor what side effects you may experience.
+Ask your doctor what side effects to expect.
+Possible side effects include:

 → READ MORE: Immunotherapy for stomach cancer